 What to Consider When Choosing the Best Bathtub

 Tubs come in a range of types, sizes, and capacities to suit particular spaces and bathing preferences.
-A tub that matches its purpose and your bathroom style aligns the functional and aesthetic elements of the fixture.
+A tub that matches its purpose and the chosen bathroom style aligns with the functional and aesthetic elements of the fixture.
 Bathtub materials like acrylic, fiberglass, and metal affect durability, price, and other factors.

 Before diving into other considerations, consider the type of bathtub that may be best.
 Tub varieties include the following main categories.